ruthresh1/dsaNotes/dataStructures/tree/README.md

 * Generic Tree
 * Binary Tree
   * each node can have at most 2 children
+  * Types
+    * Complete binary tree - the way a tree should be filled left to right, all levels complete, excepting the last one
+    * Full binary tree - all nodes should have 0 or 2 children, may not be complete binary tree
+    * Perfect binary tree - should be both complete and full binary tree
   * Binary Search Tree (BST)

 ### Defenitions